Minimum housing standard for ceiling insulation in rental properties

 Dispute resolution

-Tenants have the right to request and be provided with documentary evidence that either:
+Tenants have the right to request and receive documentary evidence that either:

 - the property meets the minimum standard for ceiling insulation